DEET: Mechanism of action

 DEET is thought to provide protection from mosquitos via two pathways, both by confusing or inhibiting mosquito odorant receptors at a distance, and by being repellant to mosquito chemoreceptors upon contact because of the bitterness of DEET.
 The exact mechanisms are still being researched, but the two most likely hypotheses are the "smell and avoid hypothesis" (that DEET has an unpleasant odor to insects), and the "bewilderment hypothesis" (that smelling DEET confuses insects).
 An alternative hypothesis is that DEET "masks" humans by reducing the volatility of skin odorants that are attractive to insects.
+Mosquitoes can also be repelled by DEET via contact with chemosensory hairs on their legs.

 Synthesis

-A slightly yellow liquid at room temperature, it can be prepared by converting m-toluic acid (3-methylbenzoic acid) to the corresponding acyl chloride using thionyl chloride (SOCl_{2}), and then allowing that product to react with diethylamine:
+A slightly yellow liquid at room temperature, it can be prepared by converting m-toluic acid (3-methylbenzoic acid) to the corresponding acyl chloride using thionyl chloride (SOCl_{2}), and then allowing this acyl chloride to react with an excess of diethylamine:

 History

 DEET was developed in 1944 by Samuel Gertler of the United States Department of Agriculture for use by the United States Army, following its experience of jungle warfare during World War II.
-It was originally tested as a pesticide on farm fields, and entered military use in 1946 and civilian use in 1957.
+It was originally tested as a potential agricultural insecticide, but entered military use in 1946 and civilian use in 1957.
 It was used in Vietnam and Southeast Asia.

-In its original form, known as "bug juice", the application solution was composed of 75% DEET and 25% ethanol.
-Later, a new version of the repellent was developed by the U.S. Army and the USDA.
-This formulation consisted of DEET and a mixture of polymers that extended its release and reduced its evaporation rate.
-This extended-release application was registered by the Environmental Protection Agency in 1991.
+A mixture of 75% DEET and 25% ethanol known as "bug juice" was originally used by soldiers but was later replaced by a novel formulation containing DEET and a mixture of polymers designed to reduce the evaporation rate of DEET.
+This extended-release formulation was registered by the Environmental Protection Agency in 1991.